auvrae/cli-snake-game/README.md

 Features include:
 <pre>
 Works with any window size!
 Adjustible Game Speed!
 </pre>
+No Dependencies!